Active Release Technique in Old Saybrook

 An Active Release Techniques® provider is someone who has the abilities to address any soft tissue injury, in regards to the muscular component.
 Often this is a critical, yet overlooked aspect of an injury.

 In almost all injuries, a fair amount of scar tissue can be built up in the muscles and ligaments, causing tightness and pain within the muscles.
-In many cases of neurological symptoms (like numbness and tingling into the arms or leg).
+In many cases of neurological symptoms (like numbness and tingling into the arms or leg) this increase in muscle tightness can also cause entrapment of nerves.
 This is what happens with carpal tunnel syndrome, sciatica and thoracic outlet syndrome.
-While you can literally find a chiropractor on any street corner; .
+While you can literally find a chiropractor on any street corner; there are only about 20 or 30 in Connecticut.

 Most people have not heard about ART®, but it is rather popular in the world of professional sports.
 Nearly all NFL, NHL, and NBA teams have an ART provider for their players.
 Many Olympic Medalists and Mixed Martial Artists have also used ART® to enhance performance, as well as decrease pain from previous injuries and over training.
 If it works for the people who put their bodies to the test everyday, it will most likely work for you.

-If you have not reached a significant improvement within 3-4 treatments, there is a chance your injury is something that we cannot fix and you will be referred out to someone who can help..
+If you have not reached a significant improvement within 3-4 treatments, there is a chance your injury is something that we cannot fix and you will be referred out to someone who can help.
+We don’t want to waste your time or money.
 We only want to help you as fast as we can.

 ART® has saved many people from having surgery for carpal tunnel syndrome, spinal disc herniation, sciatica, shoulder problems and knee pain mainly because patients with ongoing pain are given the surgery option as a last resort.
 This is not to say there are not people who really do need surgery, but many patients have unnecessary surgeries.
 ART® doctors can correctly identify the problem and correct it in a short amount of time.
-As stated before,.
+As stated before, if you do not feel a significant change in your pain within 3-4 treatments, we will refer you elsewhere.

 If you’re tired of living in pain and different forms of care haven’t worked, why not give an ART® doctor a try.
 Many times it’s a last resort for patients just before having a surgery, but why not fix the problem before it gets that far.
 You’ll be glad you did!